 We bound the length of irredundant paths.
-For example, the length of an eight-connected left-to-right path in a 3×3 lattice is at most 3.
-Accordingly, no Boolean function with y greater than 3 can be implemented by a 3×3 lattice.
-Figure 16 shows eight-connected left-to-right paths in a 3×3 lattice.
-The path in (a) consists of

-3 sites.
-The path in (b) consists of 4 sites; however it is a redundant path - removing the site indicated by \times results in the path in (a).
+For example, the length of an eight-connected left-to-right path in a $3 \times 3$ lattice is at most 3.
+Accordingly, no Boolean function with y greater than 3 can be implemented by a $3 \times 3$ lattice.
+Figure 23 shows eight-connected left-toright paths in a $3 \times 3$ lattice.
+The path in (a) consists of 3 sites.
+The path in (b) consists of 4 sites; however it is a redundant path - it is covered by the path in (a).